shouryasen/shouryasen.github.io/_pages/working_papers.md

 **1. Long-run impacts of revolutionary mobilization**

-This line of work focuses on the effects of mobilization in revolutionary conflicts for long-run post-revolutionary inequalities, networks, and identities.
+This line of work focuses on the effects of mobilization in revolutionary conflicts for long-run post-revolutionary stratification not only in access to positions of power but also in capacities (human capital) and connections (social networks).
 I theorize and test for "bottom-up" state-society interactions rooted in revolutionary mobilization.
 I also focus on the family as an important conduit for intergenerational transfers of benefits and networks centered on the nation-state.
 This relies on a unique intergenerational and genealogical dataset collected from heavily mobilized communities in upland Laos.
 The data collection effort involved local communities and brought to bear local historical knowledge.

 [The pull of the center: the mobilizational roots of transformation in social revolution](/assets/pdf/Sen_writing_sample_1125.pdf) _Under review._